Amnura 50 MW (Sinha) Dual Fuel Power Plant

 Land Acquisition

-Initially, SPGCL took 9.25 acres of land as a lease from BPDB for three years and extended the period to five years.
+Initially, SPGCL took 9.25 acres of land as a lease from BPDB for three years and extended the period five years.

 Finance